-Assessment 2 - Mid Semester Test
+Assessment 1 - Mid Semester Test

-Assessment Type Quiz

-Purpose The purpose of this mid-semester quiz is to assess students' capacity to understand auditing theories, legal and ethical roles and the application of an audit approach.

-Description The test involves multiple choice and open-ended questions based on topics 1 to 5 and has a duration of 60 minutes with no reading time.
+Assessment Type In Term Test Purpose The purpose of this mid-semester test is to assess students' capacity to understand auditing theories, legal and ethical roles and the application of an audit approach.
+Description The test involves multiple choice and open-ended questions based on topics 1 to 5 and has a duration of 60 minutes with five (5) minutes reading time.
+Weighting 25% Length 60 minutes (with five minutes reading time) Due Date Week 7 Submission Method In class Assessment Criteria The following two (2) criteria will be used: Demonstrate a knowledge and understanding of auditing theory, legal and ethical concepts and auditing principles 2.
+Display analytical and problem-solving skills in the context of audit practice Return Method Not Returned Feedback Provided Feedback in respect of poorly answered questions can be provided by the Course Coordinator in class

-Weighting 20%

-Length 60 minutes (including reading time)

-Due Date Week 7

-Submission Method In class

-Assessment Criteria The following two (2) criteria will be used:

-1. Demonstrate a knowledge and understanding of auditing theory, legal and ethical concepts and auditing principles

-2. Display analytical and problem-solving skills in the context of audit practice

-Return Method Not Returned Feedback Provided Feedback in respect of poorly answered questions can be provided by the Course Coordinator in class

-Assessment 3 - Case Study Assignment
+Assessment 2 - Case Study Assignment